rmoehn/py-unicode/README.rst

   added a refspec with non-ASCII characters.
 Funny enough, though, ``Remote.fetch_refspecs`` is a list of ``unicode``.
 - ``Repository(path)`` doesn't work with ``unicode``\s containing non-ASCII
   characters.
-To be sure I'd say that all paths passed to Pygit2 methods or the like should be converted to UTF-8 ``str``\s first.
+In order to be sure, I'd say that all paths passed to Pygit2 methods or the like should be converted to UTF-8 ``str``\s first.
 - ``Signature.name``, ``Signature.email``: ``unicode``.
 If you need ``str``,
   you can use ``Signature.raw_name`` and ``Signature.raw_email``.